VipeCloud/vipecloud_api/README.md

 {
-  "emails":"roadrunner@acme.com", //comma or semicolon separated string of emails "cc_emails":"wile.e.coyote@acme.com", //comma or semicolon separated string of emails "person_id":"ABC123", //optional param used to write share and engagement activities "deal_id":"XYZ789", //optional param used to write share and engagement activities. person_id req'd for deal_id to work "subject":"Can you point me in the right direction?", //req'd if no email_template_id "message":"<p>Dear Wiley,</p><p>Good luck catching me.</p><p>-Road Runner</p>", //req'd if no email_template_id "open_alert": 1 //can be 1 (yes open alert) or 0 (no open alert).
-Defaults to 0 if not provided.
+  "emails":"roadrunner@acme.com", //comma or semicolon separated string of emails "cc_emails":"wile.e.coyote@acme.com", //comma or semicolon separated string of emails "subject":"Can you point me in the right direction?", //req'd if no email_template_id "message":"<p>Dear Wiley,</p><p>Good luck catching me.</p><p>-Road Runner</p>", //req'd if no email_template_id }
-}
 ```
 A sample 200 response from above would look like: